DonYall/fight/README.md

 ### ryanpog
 Speed: 7\
 Health: 175\
 Super: ryanpog turns into a Beyblade.
-His next collision with his opponent will deal a heavy amount of damage, ramping up based on how much he has been spinning for.
+His next collision with his opponent will deal a heavy amount of damage, ramping up based on how long he has been spinning for.

 ### mk
 Speed: 3\
 Health: 250\
-Super: not yet
+Super: While active, mk heals himself after dealing damage to his opponent.

 ### andrew
 Speed: 7\